Contactkislay/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-**Calculate and report the total number of missing values in the dataset**
+**Calculating and reporting the total number of missing values in the dataset**

 ```r
 missingData <-sum(is.na(activityData$steps))
 ```
 Total number of missing value in the dataset is: **2304**.

-**Devise a strategy for filling in all of the missing values in the dataset and create a new dataset with missing data filled in**
+**Devising a strategy for filling in all of the missing values in the dataset and creating a new dataset with missing data filled in**

 ***Strategy to fill in missing data:*** Missing data were filled with the mean of number of steps for all the available values across all the days.